panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2022-07-20-PMC/2022-07-20-PMC_Meeting.md

 Agenda
 ------

-1. Vote on having a final PaNOSC meeting in November
+1. News about ICRI event and **Vote on having a final PaNOSC meeting in November**

-   1b.
-ICRI meeting news

 2. Debrief meeting LEAPS/LENS working group